 Our Global Repurposing Strategy

-Because repurposing available drugs is so much faster and more cost-effective than advancing investigational drugs, we’ve launched several projects with wide-ranging potential.
+Because repurposing available drugs is so much faster and more cost-effective than advancing investigational drugs, we’ve launched additional projects with wide-ranging potential.

 In 2012, FRAXA established the Drug Validation Initiative (FRAX-DVI) in South America to conduct rapid validation of candidate drugs in fragile X animal models.
 This has led to more than 30 currently active partnerships with pharmaceutical companies.
 FRAX-DVI also allows for validation of available drugs emerging from studies by other labs without in vivo capability.

 FRAXA is partnering with Healx (Cambridge, UK) to conduct repurposing studies based on transcriptional profiling.
 This project is expected to produce a ranked list of potentially useful drugs which we plan to further test at FRAX-DVI.
 We are organizing clinical trials of the most promising available drugs – notably metformin – to assess these drugs and to gain a better understanding of biomarkers, outcome measures, and overall clinical trial design for fragile X, autism, and related developmental disorders.